OpenNebula/website/content/software/installation_process/automatic_installation_with_onedeploy/one_deploy_overview.md

 > * All nodes must be able to communicate with each other via SSH
 > * The managed nodes must reside on a network with sufficient IPs available for the virtual OpenNebula network that will be created, to which the VMs will connect
-> * The IP addresses to assign to the virtual network must be reachable through the main network interface on the hosts
+> * The IP addresses to assign to the virtual network must be reachable through the main network interface on the Hosts

 ## Quick Start Tutorials